 Shipping and mailing.
 If you file more than one type of employment tax form, please group Forms W-2 of the same type, with a separate Form W-3 for each type, and send them in separate groups.
-See the specific instructions for box b of Form W-3.
+See the specific instructions for box b of Form W-3 on page 10.

 Please do not staple or tape Form W-3 to the related Forms W-2 or Forms W-2 to each other.
 These forms are machine read.
 Staple holes or tears interfere with machine reading.
+Also, do not fold Forms W-2 and W-3.
+Send the forms to the SSA in a flat mailing.

 If you have a large number of Forms W-2 to send with one Form W-3, you may send them in separate packages.
 Show your name and EIN on each package.
 Number them in order (1 of 4, 2 of 4, etc.) and place Form W-3 in package 1.
 Show the number of packages at the bottom of Form W-3 below the title.
-If you mail them, you must send them First-Class.
+If you mail them, you must send them First-Class